acdcjunior/acdcjunior.github.io/_posts/2017-11-10-could-not-find-method-bootrepackage-arguments-gradle-springboot.md

 That's it.

 <br><br><br>
-Note: If you had `bootRepackage { enabled = false }` you are probably doing it wrong.
-I suggest you just *don't apply* spring boot's plugin to that project (module), that is, remove `apply plugin: 'org.springframework.boot'`.
-You may have some trouble getting the dependencies when you remove that plugin.
+**Note:** If you had `bootRepackage { enabled = false }` you are probably doing it wrong.
+I suggest you just *don't apply* spring boot's plugin to that project (module) -- in other words, remove `apply plugin: 'org.springframework.boot'`.<br>
+You may have some trouble getting the dependencies when you remove such plugin.
 If that's the case, add `apply plugin: "io.spring.dependency-management"` as well.
 [Here's a sample project](https://github.com/acdcjunior/spring-boot2-gradle-subprojects-example/) doing that.